Coren/redmine_advanced_roadmap_v2/README.md

 Redmine Plugin: Advanced Roadmap v2
 ===========================

-This plugin is a fork of Redmine Plugin: [advanced roadmap](https://redmine.ociotec.com/projects/advanced-roadmap)
+This plugin was a fork of Redmine Plugin: [advanced roadmap](https://redmine.ociotec.com/projects/advanced-roadmap), when it was not developed.

+Since original plugin is back on rails, this plugin won't be maintained anymore.

 ScreenShot
 ==========